-The two perspectives, the owner's and the truck developer's, meet in a shared mission: Maintaining constant dialogue with drivers.
+The two perspectives meet in a shared mission: Maintaining constant dialogue with drivers.
 Understanding their perspective – while at the same time providing them with the knowledge about how to drive as efficiently as possible, along with the training and supporting technology that enable them to do so.

 Planned downtime, maximum uptime